Tisawesomeness/EndReset/README.md

 # EndReset

-A utility plugin with a couple features to assist server owners resetting the End dimension.
+A utility plugin with a couple features to assist server owners resetting the End dimension (and other worlds).
 Currently in development.

-The plugin will log players outside the main End island on startup.

 ## Commands